Yoichi MIYAWAKI

 光学, 43, 3, 104-110, 2014

-Scientific journal, Japanese - Neural Decoding of Visual Imagery During Sleep
+• Neural Decoding of Visual Imagery During Sleep

 T. Horikawa; M. Tamaki; Y. Miyawaki; Y. Kamitani

-Scientific journal, English - Modular Encoding and Decoding Models Derived from Bayesian Canonical Correlation Analysis
+• Modular Encoding and Decoding Models Derived from Bayesian Canonical Correlation Analysis

 Yusuke Fujiwara; Yoichi Miyawaki; Yukiyasu Kamitani

-Scientific journal, English - Spike suppression in a local cortical circuit induced by transcranial magnetic stimulation
+• Spike suppression in a local cortical circuit induced by transcranial magnetic stimulation

 Yoichi Miyawaki; Takashi Shinozaki; Masato Okada

-Scientific journal, English - 脳情報デコーディング技術とその応用
+Scientific journal, English

 宮脇陽一; 神谷之康